RikaShiro/FYP22070/README.md

 1. Unzip the pre-downloaded tables.
 2. Compute the tables your own, which takes around 2 minutes (CPU multi-threading).

+## OpenCV

+This project makes use of opencv.js.
+The official copy is available at https://docs.opencv.org/${version}/opencv.js
+Currently, version 4.7.0 is attached.

 ## Serve

 ```text